elementary/docs/appcenter/publishing-updates.md

 > * Refactored utils
 > * Updated VAPIs

-For each release you can also list issues from your issue tracker (e.g. GitHub) that have been resolved.
+With each release you can also list issues from your issue tracker (e.g. GitHub) that have been resolved.
 For now only the `generic` issue type is supported, and you must provide the `url` property.
+The value of the tag must be the title of the issue that it links to.
 For example:

 ```xml
 <release version="1.1.0 date="2023-05-21">